canonical/ubuntu-security-documentation/security-features/cryptography/legacy-tls.rst

 ----

-Legacy TLS Re-enablement (Not Recommended)
+Legacy TLS re-enablement (not recommended)
 -------------------------------------------

 .. warning::
+**Security risk**

    Re-enabling TLS 1.0/1.1 significantly reduces security and exposes systems to serious vulnerabilities.
 Only use as a temporary measure for critical legacy compatibility.
-Use at your own risk of data compromise.

 **OpenSSL System-wide Configuration**